1m5/1m5-java/README.md

 that node to make the Tor request to the specified Bitcoin node.
 If cellular access is not available yet a local 1M5 peer has both Bluetooth available and Tor/I2P access, that peer will be used through bluetooth to make the request.

-Additional networks are comming including an upgrade Bluetooth mesh network where bluetooth itself can propapage requests through chained bluetooth networks until a peer with 1M5 running is located to complete requests on other networks.
+Additional networks are coming including an upgrade Bluetooth mesh network where bluetooth itself can propagate requests through chained bluetooth networks until a peer with 1M5 running is located to complete requests on other networks.

 * Tor-Tor (TT): To avoid timing attacks when using Tor, use two Tor circuits in sequence with a 1M5 peer between them providing a random delay out and in.